-Drops the index called name in database which defaults to \default-database\.
-If the index does not exist and if-does-not-exist is :ignore then drop-index returns NIL whereas an error is signalled if if-does-not-exist is :error.

-The argument on allows the optional specification of a table to drop the index from.
-This is required for compatability with MySQL.
+Drops the index called NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
+If the index does not exist and IF-DOES-NOT-EXIST is :ignore then DROP-INDEX returns nil whereas an error is signalled if IF-DOES-NOT-EXIST is :error.
+The argument ON allows the optional specification of a table to drop the index from.